GitWitit82/PMS_0325/docs/build-optimization.md

 ## Overview

 This document describes the build optimization process for the Workflow PMS project.
-The process is automated through a shell script that performs comprehensive checks, optimizations, and validations during the build process.
+The process is automated through a shell script that performs comprehensive checks, optimizations, and validations during the build process

 ## Quick Start